mvolkmann/blog/src/lambda-calculus.md

 - 𝛼-conversion (alpha)

-  This changes the names of a function parameters, resulting in equivalent functions.
+  This changes the names of bound variables (which match function parameters), resulting in equivalent functions.
   For example, the function `λx.x` is equivalent to the function `λy.y` and `(λfx.f (+ x 1))` is equivalent to `(λgy.g (+ y 1))`.